vinhhoala/ENACT-Business-Models/BusinessModels/ACM&BDA.md

       <b>Customer needs, requests and opportunities from the market</b>
     </td>
     <td rowspan="1">
-      <p>New generation of IoT applications are  not only for data collecting on the field but also to control  actuation systems.
-They become critical system and need  tools to detect and manage actuation conflic and toward more trustworthlyness. </p>
+      <p>New generation of IoT applications are  not only for collecting data on the field but also to control actuation systems.
+They become critical systems and need tools to detect and manage actuation conflicts and toward more trustworthiness. </p>
     </td>
   </tr>
   <tr>
     <td rowspan="1">
       <b>Existing Alternatives</b> </td>
     <td rowspan="1">
       <p>Currently actuation systems are controlled with Ad-Hoc monitors.
-These approaches are not well-adapted for Devops methodology and  large scale IoT platforms </p>
+These approaches are not generic and thus not well-adapted to Devops methodology and frameworks and large scale IoT platforms </p>
     </td>
       </tr>
 </table>